leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/latest-session-rpc-review-2025-11-09.md

 This indicates at least one ordered-set aggregate (for example `percentile_disc`, `mode`, or `ranked` helpers) inside the function body is missing a `WITHIN GROUP (ORDER BY ...)` clause.
 When this happens the API now:

-1. Returns a 502 response with `supabaseError.code = '42809'`.
-2. Emits a targeted hint guiding operators to fix the SQL definition instead of silently falling back.
+1. Calls `fetch_latest_rank_session_v2` and records the Supabase 42809 failure.
+2. Falls back to a pared-down table query that omits ordered-set fields so the client can keep operating with a best-effort session snapshot.
+3. Returns HTTP 200 containing both the recovered session (when available) and structured diagnostics (`supabaseError`, `fallbackError`, `hint`, `via`) so operators still see the misconfiguration.
-3. Surfaces the same hint through the Match Ready diagnostics pipeline so browser operators know the Supabase definition must be patched.
+4. Surfaces the same hint through the Match Ready diagnostics pipeline so browser operators know the Supabase definition must be patched.

 ## Remediation steps
 1. Open Supabase SQL Editor for the affected project.